Zebrafish: Model characteristics

 As a model biological system, the zebrafish possesses numerous advantages for scientists.
-Its genome has been fully sequenced, and it has well-understood, easily observable and testable developmental behaviors.
+Its genome has been fully sequenced at ~1.4 million base pairs, and it has well-understood, easily observable and testable developmental behaviors.
 Its embryonic development is very rapid, and its embryos are relatively large, robust, and transparent, and able to develop outside their mother.
 Furthermore, well-characterized mutant strains are readily available.

 Other advantages include the species' nearly constant size during early development, which enables simple staining techniques to be used, and the fact that its two-celled embryo can be fused into a single cell to create a homozygous embryo.
+The zebrafish embryos are transparent and they develop outside of the uterus, which allows scientists to study the details of development starting from fertilization and continuing throughout development.
 The zebrafish is also demonstrably similar to mammalian models and humans in toxicity testing, and exhibits a diurnal sleep cycle with similarities to mammalian sleep behavior.
 However, zebrafish are not a universally ideal research model; there are a number of disadvantages to their scientific use, such as the absence of a standard diet and the presence of small but important differences between zebrafish and mammals in the roles of some genes related to human disorders.